Skip to content

 Surgery: Surgery for a high ankle sprain is rare and is usually only recommended for severe cases.
 Surgery is suggested when other treatment options have failed to provide relief or for professional athletes who need to return to sports quickly.
 The surgery involves fixing the damaged tissue and rejoining the affected bones.

 A high ankle sprain can be terribly painful and frustrating, but with proper care and treatment, most people make a full recovery.
-Both chiropractic care and physiotherapy are effective options to treat a high ankle sprain.
+Both chiropractic care and physiotherapy are effective options to treat and stop the progression of high ankle sprains.
 In addition, immobilization, surgery, and rest and recovery are also crucial components of treatment.
 It’s essential to work with your chiropractor or physiotherapist to develop a personalized treatment plan that meets your individual needs and supports your recovery.
 If you have sustained a high ankle sprain, make sure to seek medical help promptly, adhere to your treatment plan, and be patient while your body heals.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sakshi Rupani, BPT, PT, or another Kitchener physiotherapy practitioner at CARESPACE.
 We are happy to listen and are here to help!